vkusnuiplov/Timer/README.md

-# Timer
+# Timer based on ATtiny 2313 microcontroller

 ## Description
-This project is a timer based on the ATtiny 2313 microcontroller.
-It is designed to control an AC load (230V) by switching it on for a set amount of time, then automatically turning it off once the time expires.
-This can be used in various applications, such as controlling lights or appliances that need to be activated for a specific duration.
-The microcontroller's low power consumption and compact size make it ideal for such timing applications.
+This project is a timer using the ATtiny 2313 microcontroller.
+It controls an AC load (230V), turning it on for a set time and then turning it off automatically when the time ends.
+This can be used to control things like lights or appliances that need to work for a certain period.
+The ATtiny 2313 is small and uses little power, which makes it great for timing tasks.

 ## PCB and 3D-Design